 Here’s the kind of information that you will hardly ever get from casual information with individual customers.
 A website experience can make or break your relationship with a customer.

 You’ll want to look out for responses that show how easy your site was to find with a search.
 And you should also be on the lookout for how easy it was for customers to find the particular item they were looking for.
 Was checkout simple?
 Did they find the pricing structure easy to understand?
 Were any questions easily answered by the FAQs?

 And here’s a big one – was your website optimized for mobile?
 These days many consumers do their shopping on mobile devices, and the prevalence of mobile shopping is only increasing.
 If your site isn’t mobile-ready, you could take a huge hit in business.
 Listen to your customers on this one.

 Did our employees provide the information you needed?

 Don’t assume that your customers show up with all the information they need.
 On the contrary, consumers rely heavily on employees to help them understand products and services, pricing, options, offers, loyalty programs, and more.

 There’s a lot of information available online, and your website should deliver as many answers as possible.
 But most customers will still have questions, even after thoroughly reviewing your website.
 Ideally, you want employees who are proactive (but not aggressive) in learning about individual customer needs.

 Did you find our pricing fair?

 This will help you determine how your pricing structure compares with customer expectations.
-If your customers have had previous experience with a competitor, or did research before choosing to do business with you, they may be able to offer valuable insights into how your overall value compares to others in your industry.
-This question depends a great deal on who you are catering to in business.
+If your customers have had previous experience with a competitor or did research before choosing to do business with you, they may be able to offer valuable insights into how your overall value compares to others in your industry.
+This question depends on a great deal on who you are catering to in business.